Why do we use certified non-GMO ingredients?

 Cotton

 Many countries have banned GMOs, including France, Poland, Italy, Germany, and Denmark.
-The United States is not part of this list.
-There is a lot of misinformation out there about the safety of GMOs, but by choosing Non-GMO food products you can rest easy knowing you are making the best choice for your health.
+The United States is not on this list.
+There is a lot of misinformation about the safety of GMOs, but by choosing non-GMO food products, you can rest easy knowing you are making the best choice for your health.

 The benefits of consuming Non-GMO foods

-The idea behind GMOs was to produce higher yields of crops and create more nutritional and aesthetic consistency.
-And while we’ve all chosen the prettiest-looking tomato over the one that looks deformed, the original idea behind GMOs hasn’t really gone to plan.
+The idea behind GMOs was to produce higher yields of crops and a more aesthetic consistency.
+And while we’ve all chosen the prettiest-looking tomato over the one that looks deformed, the original idea behind GMOs hasn’t really gone as planned.

-Choosing Non-GMO over GMO foods is the safest, healthiest, and most environmentally friendly option.
-That’s why we only use Non-GMO ingredients in all of our recipes.
-Here are a few of the ways that consuming Non-GMO foods can be beneficial for you, for the critters, and the planet:
+Choosing organic or non-GMO over GMO foods is the safest, healthiest, and most environmentally friendly option.
+That’s why we only use certified non-GMO ingredients in all of our recipes.
+Here are a few of the ways that consuming non-GMO foods can be beneficial for you, the critters, and the planet:

 Better for your body